nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 @APP.route("/api/public")
 def public():
-    """No access token required."""
-    response = (
-        "No need of Authorization to see this"
+    response = "No need of Authorization to see this" return jsonify(message=response)
-    )
-    return jsonify(message=response)

 @APP.route("/api/private")
 @require_auth(None)
 def private():
-    """A valid access token is required."""
-    response = (
-        "Authorization is required to see this"
+    response = "Authorization is required to see this" return jsonify(message=response)
-    )
-    return jsonify(message=response)

 @APP.route("/api/private-scoped")
 @require_auth("test_api_access")
 def private_scoped():
-    """A valid access token and scope are required.""" response = (
-        "Authorization with a scope named test_api_access is required to see this" )
+    response = "Authorization with a scope named test_api_access is required to see this" return jsonify(message=response)
-    return jsonify(message=response)

 APP.run(host="0.0.0.0", port=50100, debug=True)